-Construction and design details indicate that this building was constructed circa 1910.
+Construction and design details indicate that this Early 20th Century Commercial Style building was constructed circa 1910.
 The site is shown as being vacant on the 1902 Sanborn map.
-This building is shown on the 1910 edition with a "Moving Picture" theatre at its southern retail space, a "Steam Laundry" at its second space, a store in its third space, and a photo shop with a picture framing shop to the rear in its northern space.
+This building is shown on the 1910 edition with a "Moving Picture" theatre at its southern retail space, a "Steam Laundry" at is 2nd space, a store in its 3rd space, and a photo shop with a picture framing shop to the rear in its northern space.